cuikai2021/icb-message-agent/README.md

 The main logic of the agent

 - Check the legitimacy of the message by message templates

 - Send the message to customer by Ginkgo gRPC

 ### message legal checker

-The policy of the checker is exact string matching, messages which that fail the legality check are discarded..
+The policy of the checker is exact string matching, messages which that fail the legality check are discarded.

 ### gRPC sender